Rights Respecting Schools (RRS)

 Hello!
-We are the lower school RAG group.
+We are the lower school Rights Action Group.
 Our names are: Lottie, Erin, Brandon, Evie, Stanley, Heidi, Aleisha, Rhys, Jack, Hanna, Alice, Hamish, Ben, Sienna, Star, James, Hayden and Chloe.
 We are very proud to be helping all children at WTLA know their rights.
 We collect ideas from our classes and discuss them at regular meetings.
 Some of us are involved in interviewing new teachers.
-We are always thinking about way to make our school the best it can be, and are also looking forward to getting involved in some exciting campaigns.
+We are always thinking about ways to make our school the best it can be, and are also looking forward to getting involved in some exciting campaigns.

 Hi, we’re the upper school RAG group.
 Our names are: Oscar, Charley, Tayler, Dominic, Elina, Lewis, Lara, George, Dexter, Agnes, Andi, Alfie, Reggie, Roxy, Jack, Daniele, Mady and Martins.
 We’re trying to make our school a better place by respecting our rights and teaching others about their rights.